Charter School Growth Fund (Charter Fund Inc)

 Overview

 Founded in 2005, Charter School Growth Fund (CSGF) is a nonprofit philanthropic venture capital fund that identifies excellent public charter schools, funds their growth, and expands their impact across the country.
-With total assets exceeding $676 million and annual giving of $192 million (2024), CSGF has become one of the most influential funders in the charter school sector.
-In 2024 alone, they deployed $192 million across 350+ grants, loans, contracts, and mission-related investments to 250+ organizations.
-The organization has funded over 1,600 schools serving more than 725,000 students across 32 states, DC, and Puerto Rico.
-A Stanford University CREDO study validated their approach, noting that "the strong effect size of Charter School Growth Fund schools suggests [the organization] has developed a screening process" to identify networks likely to succeed during expansion.
-CSGF has set an ambitious goal of serving one million students in excellent charter schools by 2030.
+With total assets exceeding $676 million and annual giving of $192 million, CSGF has become one of the most influential funders in the charter school sector.
+The organisation supports a portfolio of 200 public charter school networks in over 30 states and territories, serving more than 835,000 students.
+A Stanford University CREDO study validated their approach, noting that "the strong effect size of Charter School Growth Fund schools suggests [the organisation] has developed a screening process" to identify networks likely to succeed during expansion.
+CSGF has set an ambitious goal of serving one million students in excellent charter schools by 2030, with a further goal of 1.4 million students by 2035.

 Funding Priorities